 Changing Status from J-2 to J-1

 It is possible to change status in the U.S. if J-2 dependents are not subject to the 212(e) 2-year home residence requirement or if they are approved for a waiver of 212(e).
-For more information, please contact the Center for Global Engagement.
+For more information, please contact A. Family Center for Global Engagement.